MicrosoftDocs/visualstudio-docs/docs/ide/how-to-track-your-code-by-customizing-the-scrollbar.md

 ### Map mode

-In *map mode*, when you click a location on the scroll bar, the cursor jumps to that location in the file instead of just scrolling up or down a page.
-Lines of code are shown, in miniature, on the scroll bar.
+*Map mode* displays lines of code, in miniature, on the scroll bar.
 You can choose how wide the map column is by selecting a value in **Source overview**.
 To enable a larger preview of the code when you rest the pointer on the map, select the **Show Preview Tooltip** option.
 Collapsed regions are shaded differently and expand when you double-click them.

 > [!TIP]
 > You can turn the miniature code view off in map mode by setting **Source overview** to **Off**.
 If **Show Preview Tooltip** is selected, you still see a preview of the code at that location when you hover your pointer on the scroll bar, and the cursor still jumps to that location in the file when you click.